 We’ve established that Nineteen Eighty-Four did attract many comments of complaint and protest, but the nature of these has often been misrepresented.
 The usual explanation of these complaints is that viewers objected to the play’s horror, which has been equated with the torture scenes towards its end, particularly the Room 101 sequence.
 This is only partially true.

 Another aspect of the complaints which is rarely acknowledged is that many of them took issue with the timing of the broadcast of such a grim play, as much as with its content.
 Most particularly, some complainants suggested that it was specifically its broadcast on a Sunday which had upset them.
 Sunday was a day many viewers associated with the family and consequently family-friendly viewing, which Nineteen Eighty-Four was not.
-The previous week’s play, Young Renny, had attracted similar complaints as a result of its sexual content.12 In addition, with Britain an overwhelmingly Christian country in 1954, many viewers felt the horrific Nineteen Eighty-Four was inappropriate viewing for their day of religious observance.
-For example, readers complained to newspapers: “It was a disgusting play to put on, especially on a Sunday”13; “Sunday is the night you try to keep the whole family around you, but this Sunday they would have been better out of the house”14 ; and “If the B.B.C. believes it has a mission, apart from entertaining, why does it not choose a week-day for such a play?”15
+The previous week’s play, Young Renny, had attracted similar complaints as a result of its sexual content (so much so that a post-coital scene was dropped for the second performance).14 In addition, with Britain an overwhelmingly Christian country in 1954, many viewers felt the horrific Nineteen Eighty-Four was inappropriate viewing for their day of religious observance.
+For example, readers complained to newspapers: “It was a disgusting play to put on, especially on a Sunday”15; “Sunday is the night you try to keep the whole family around you, but this Sunday they would have been better out of the house”16 ; and “If the B.B.C. believes it has a mission, apart from entertaining, why does it not choose a week-day for such a play?”17

 It should also be noted that whereas the complaints about the horror of Nineteen Eighty-Four are usually portrayed as relating largely or wholly to the torture scenes, this is not the impression given by the bulk of comments recorded by newspapers or held by the BBC.
 Whilst many newspaper reports referred to the torture scenes, not one of the letters or telegrams held by the BBC references them directly, and viewers’ comments published in newspapers only rarely did so.